inno-devops-labs/F23-core-course-labs/app_python/CI.md

 ## Security Scanning with Snyk

-I use the Snyk GitHub Actions integration to scan my Python code for security vulnerabilities.
+I use the Snyk GitHub Actions integration to scan my Python packages for security vulnerabilities.

 ## Secrets Usage